Field Sales Pipeline Software: A No‑BS Field Guide

 Measure profit drivers, not software activity

-Pipeline velocity still matters.
-Use the standard formula, (Number of Deals × Win Rate × Average Deal Size) ÷ Sales Cycle Length, as outlined in Reevo's sales pipeline metrics guide.
-It gives managers a clean way to judge whether pipeline movement can support the number.
+For field sales, use the standard formula for pipeline velocity [(Number of Deals × Win Rate × Average Deal Size) ÷ Sales Cycle Length], adapted from Reevo’s guide.
+It helps managers judge whether pipeline movement can support the number.
+Add operating metrics to expose field realities:

-One sentence rule.
-If a metric does not help you improve coverage, call frequency, follow-up, or deal movement, stop reporting it.
+One‑sentence rule: If a metric doesn’t improve coverage, contact cadence, follow‑up, or deal movement, stop reporting it.

 Coach the operation, not just the rep

-Use the pilot to separate them.
-If a rep has strong meetings but inconsistent account coverage, fix route and visit planning.
-If the rep covers the territory but follow-up slips, fix workflow discipline.
-If activity is high and conversions are weak, fix account selection or selling skill.
+Use the pilot to separate routing issues from follow‑up discipline from account quality.
+If a rep has strong meetings but weak coverage, fix route planning; if coverage is solid but follow‑up slips, fix workflow; if activity is high but conversions are weak, fix account selection or selling skills.
+A practical reference is Tooling Studio’s tips.

 Set the management cadence before full rollout

-Do not wait for the pilot to end before deciding how managers will inspect performance.
-Set the cadence early, or the software becomes another system reps touch and managers ignore.
+Set cadence early or the software becomes another system reps touch and managers ignore.

 Generic pipeline software breaks down in the field the moment the day changes.
-A canceled meeting, a late stop, or a rep drifting to the wrong side of the territory can wipe out selling time fast.
 OnRoute fixes the operating gap that standard CRM tools ignore.
 It helps managers recover the day while there is still revenue to save.

 When a canceled meeting doesn’t kill the day